arshad115/arshad115.github.io/_posts/2021-11-01-accesing-seagate-com-terminal-with-arduino-mega-as-ttl-adapter-and-putty.md

 ---
-title: "How to access Seagate COM Terminal with Arduino mega as a USB TTL Adapter and PUTTY"
+title: "How to access Seagate COM Terminal with Arduino mega as a USB TTL Adapter and PuTTY"
 category: Hardware
 tags: arduino mega usb ttl seagate com terminal putty hdd
 header: